grafana/grafana/docs/sources/developers/plugins/add-distributed-tracing-for-backend-plugins.md

 ### Tracing HTTP requests

-When tracing is enabled, a `TracingMiddleware` is also added to the default middleware stack to all http clients created using the `httpclient.New` or `httpclient.NewProvider`, unless custom middlewares are specified.
+When tracing is enabled, a `TracingMiddleware` is also added to the default middleware stack to all HTTP clients created using the `httpclient.New` or `httpclient.NewProvider`, unless custom middlewares are specified.

-This middleware creates spans for each outgoing HTTP request and provides some useful attributes and events related to the HTTP request.
+This middleware creates spans for each outgoing HTTP request and provides some useful attributes and events related to the request's lifecycle.

 ## Complete plugin example